Engine Control Units

 Bri3d (Brian Ledbetter), GitHub 2020+ [1]

 The Simos 18 ECU runs on the Infineon TC1791S.
-Its flash is internal to the processor and protected by passwords burned into a One Time Programmed (OTP) region during manufacturing, so reading flash requires an exploit rather than a direct hardware access.
+Flash sits inside the processor, guarded by passwords burned into a One Time Programmed (OTP) region at the factory.
+There is no way to read it directly through hardware, so an attacker needs an exploit.

-The supplier bootloader (SBOOT) occupies the lowest 0x14000 bytes of program flash, checks CBOOT validity flags during startup, and promotes verified CBOOT updates when present.
-It also exposes a recovery shell, entered by applying two phase-shifted 3.2 kHz PWM signals to two harness pins at boot; the TriCore GPTA peripheral checks the phase offset and, if correct, opens a command shell over ISO-TP on CAN.
+The supplier bootloader (SBOOT) lives in the lowest 0x14000 bytes of program flash.
+At startup it reads the CBOOT validity flags, and when a verified CBOOT update is waiting it promotes it.
+SBOOT also hides a recovery shell.
+To reach it you apply two phase-shifted 3.2 kHz PWM signals to two harness pins at boot; the TriCore GPTA peripheral measures the phase offset, and if it matches, a command shell opens over ISO-TP on CAN.

-The shell requires a seed/key exchange.
-The ECU generates 256 bytes via a Mersenne Twister PRNG, encrypts them with an RSA public key, and sends the ciphertext.
-The intended flow requires the RSA private key.
-In practice the PRNG is seeded only from the system timer, making the seed space at most 2^31.
-With tight CAN timing the tester can predict the timer value and brute-force the window in seconds on a laptop.
+The shell is gated by a seed/key exchange.
+The ECU produces 256 bytes from a Mersenne Twister PRNG, encrypts them under an RSA public key, and returns the ciphertext; recovering the seed is meant to require the matching RSA private key.
+The weakness is in the seeding.
+The PRNG draws only on the system timer, which caps the seed space at 2^31.
+With tight CAN timing, a tester can predict the timer value and brute-force that window in seconds on a laptop.

-Once past that gate, the pre-signature CRC validator accepts a weakly bounded address header.
-The start-address bounds check is missing, allowing the checksum to cover the OTP region.
-Because CRC32 is reversible, four bytes at a time can be back-calculated from the checksum; iterating across the password area with CPU resets between steps recovers the flash-access passwords.
+Past that gate sits a second flaw.
+The pre-signature CRC validator accepts an address header whose bounds are barely checked, and with no start-address check the checksum can be pointed at the OTP region.
+CRC32 is reversible, so four bytes at a time can be back-calculated from the checksum.
+Iterating across the password area, with a CPU reset between steps, recovers the flash-access passwords.

-Two 3.2 kHz PWM signals with a quarter-period phase offset, as required to enter the Simos 18 SBOOT recovery shell.
-Figure from Brian Ledbetter (bri3d), 2020 (Simos18_SBOOT).Two 3.2 kHz PWM signals with a quarter-period phase offset, as required to enter the Simos 18 SBOOT recovery shell.
+Two 3.2 kHz PWM signals a quarter-period out of phase, the input that unlocks the Simos 18 SBOOT recovery shell.
+Figure from Brian Ledbetter (bri3d), 2020 (Simos18_SBOOT).Two 3.2 kHz PWM signals a quarter-period out of phase, the input that unlocks the Simos 18 SBOOT recovery shell.
 Figure from Brian Ledbetter (bri3d), 2020 (Simos18_SBOOT).

 Simos 18 CBOOT and VW_Flash